-- Naval contractors, in defending against the federal government's False Claims Act allegations, arguing for the FCA's non-extraterritoriality, and securing dismissal without admission of liability.
+- Naval contractors, in defending against the federal government's False Claims Act suit, arguing for the FCA's non-extraterritoriality, and securing a no-fault dismissal.
 U.S. ex rel.
 Rudolph v.
 Inchcape Shipping Services Holdings Ltd., et al., No. 1:10-CV-1109 (D.D.C.
 June 11, 2018).

 - Campaign contributor, in securing a mistrial after a 10-week jury trial on bribery and related criminal charges, where the jury deadlocked 10-2 for acquittal, and in successfully arguing for Rule 29 acquittal on all counts based on political contributions, leading to the dismissal of all remaining charges.
 U.S. v.
 Menendez, et al., 291 F. Supp.
 3d 606, 623-35 (D.N.J.
 2018).

-- Dermatologic surgeon, in winning a complete acquittal after a 5-week jury trial on criminal charges of healthcare fraud and aggravated identity theft, and securing a dismissal of related civil False Claims Act allegations.
+- Dermatologic surgeon, in winning a complete acquittal after a 5-week federal criminal jury trial on charges of healthcare fraud and aggravated identity theft.
 U.S. v.
 Bajoghli, No. 1:14-CR-278 (E.D.
-Va.); U.S. ex rel.
-Hoffman v.
-Skin & Laser Surgery Center, P.C., No. 1:15-CV-1601 (E.D.
-Va.).
+Va.
+Nov.
+30, 2015).

 - Federal procurement contractor, in winning dismissal of a False Claims Act qui tam suit alleging violations of the Trade Agreements Act.
 U.S. ex rel.
 Berkowitz v.
 Automation Aids, et al., No. 13-CV-8185, 2017 WL 1036575 (N.D.
 Ill.
 Mar.
 16, 2017), aff'd, 896 F.3d 834 (7th Cir.
 2018).